-Will: When she asks you what shall I do, you have to think ... am I going to answer what I would answer, it's ... as if - yeah ...
+Will: what I liked was that it ... forced you into a consciousness of how you positioned yourself with Karen going to answer what I would answer, it's ... as if - yeah ...
 As if I believe - as if Karen is a person, or am I gonna answer as if I'm in a story and I want her to do the thing that's gonna get her in trouble.